schollz/wobblewobble/README.md

 - configure crow as midi->CV or midi->envelope atop any oscillation (or none)
 - visualize slow oscillations from crow inputs (<7hz)

+this script was also designed to be a library (all functionality is available in the menu) so that it can be imported for crow functionality from other scripts. no examples of this yet, though.

 ### Requirements